Indonesia

 Global Sustainable Development Congress (GSDC) 2026, Indonesia Convention Exhibition, Jakarta, Indonesia

-Indonesia is at a critical juncture.
-Faced with pressing governance gaps, deforestation and resource constraints, coupled with the need to attract investments amid civil unrest and a turbulent geopolitical environment, how the country navigates these issues will determine both its domestic resiliency and regional leadership.
-By creating robust, long-term governance structures, Indonesia can strengthen the commercial viability for vital adaptation and decarbonisation projects.
-Meanwhile, its aspirations to establish itself as a regional carbon market hub stands to unlock new financial flows to protect the country’s at-risk biodiversity.
-Finally, with climate technology fuelling high demand for critical minerals like nickel, Indonesia will have to manage their pervasive ESG risks – from environmental violations to pollution.
+Indonesia’s aspirations to establish itself as a regional carbon market hub also stand to unlock new financial flows to protect the country’s at‑risk biodiversity.
+Meanwhile, with climate technology fuelling high demand for critical minerals like nickel, Indonesia will have to manage their pervasive ESG risks – from environmental violations to pollution.

 The 2026 edition of Unlocking capital for sustainability – Indonesia will bring together policymakers, investors and industry leaders to explore how credible governance reforms can reduce risk, mobilise investment and secure resilient growth while aligning with the country’s long-term economic aspirations.